Vali-98/react-native-process-text/README.md

 # react-native-process-text

-An Android process text module for React Native
+An Android process text module for React Native.

+This only works for Android. iOS wil simply return stub values.

 ## Installation